ioda-net/geo-infra/docs/sysadmin/server-setup.rst

   ::

     USER ALL=(ALL) NOPASSWD: /usr/bin/systemctl restart httpd.service  # Or /bin/systemctl restart apache2.service on Debian based system
+    USER ALL=(ALL) NOPASSWD: /usr/bin/systemctl reload httpd.service  # Or /bin/systemctl reload apache2.service on Debian based system
     USER ALL=(ALL) NOPASSWD: /usr/bin/systemctl restart searchd@customer-infra.service # Or /bin/systemctl restart searchd@customer-infra.service on Debian based system
     USER ALL=(ALL) NOPASSWD: /usr/bin/systemctl restart tomcat.service # Or /bin/systemctl restart tomcat.service on Debian based system
     USER ALL=(ALL) NOPASSWD: /bin/systemctl restart tomcat8.service  # Debian based system only, in addition to the previous line.